stephen-knutter/stephen-knutter.github.io/content/blog/2020-02-17-geolocation-zeit-now-serverless-function/index.md

 **metro:** 529
 **area:** 500

-To see this in action, deploy this to the [zeit now platform](https://zeit.co/solutions/nextjs)
+To see this in action, deploy this to the [ZEIT Now platform](https://zeit.co/solutions/nextjs)

 Once signed up, deploy is as easy as running the following
 ```bash